-- Draft of Chapters 1 to 3 in the Graduate College format with correct committee member names and proper filename convention (your name, work type, brief/descriptive title, and revision date) sent to Dr. Kalantzis for detailed review
+- Draft of Chapters 1 to 3 in the Graduate College format with correct committee member names and proper filename convention (your name, work type, brief/descriptive title, and revision date) uploaded to CGScholar

 - Registered for 591 or 599 during the term/semester when you have been approved to schedule your examination

 - Preliminary exam committee form filled out (your committee details can be found on our Google tracker; main roster and committee details tabs)